UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/conditions/aortic-aneurysm/1/README.md

 # Aortic aneurysm

 Any code indicating an aortic aneurysm.
-Includes both abdominal aortic aneurysms (AAA), and the less common thoracis aortic aneurysm.
+Includes both abdominal aortic aneurysms (AAA), and the less common thoracis aortic aneurysm (TAA).
 Includes diagnosis codes, as well as codes indicating that a stent has been fitted.

+AAA codes primarily from the Primary Care Domain Reference Set Portal.
+TAA codes from SNOMED browser.
+All other codes from mapping files.

 ## Prevalence log